YiLimath/YiLimath.github.io/_pages/agent-system/production-architecture.md

 proof.
 Degraded operation should expose reduced confidence, reduced scope, or a human escalation.

+## Real-world application

+For a customer-facing agent, the gateway owns authentication, rate limits, and request identity; the runtime owns task state; and the evaluator owns quality signals.
+Keeping those responsibilities separate makes provider failures, prompt changes, and partial tool outages observable in production.

 ## Figure

 ![Production architecture for LLM agents](/images/agent-system/26-production-architecture.svg)